 One beautiful thing about Pinterest is that it’s so well structured, with users organizing their content into “boards” that share a theme.
 Dig deep into those searches, explore competitor boards, and see what bubbles up in your imagination.
 Find new ideas and run searches on those.
-If they look like hot topics, you can build content around those new words and target users who are ready to buy.
+If they look like hot topics, you can build content around those new words and target users ready to buy.

 Tip #4: Keyword research

 Now it’s time to take what you’ve learned from poking around guided search and see what Google has to say about it.
 You can access Google’s free keyword planning tool to find keywords and phrases related to your subject matter.
-You’ll also be able to see which phrases have a higher search volume and lower competition.
+You can also see which phrases have a higher search volume and lower competition.
 Google Trends is also a helpful keyword planning tool, and you could check out paid tools like Mangools or Ahrefs to get even more data if you have a budget.